 c.
 Failure to curtail or redispatch a reservation or schedule or failure to curtail or redispatch actual transmission use of the Contract or Service Agreement when directed to do so by BPA in accordance with the curtailment or redispatch provisions of the Open Access Transmission Tariff or any other applicable agreement between the parties.
 This includes failure to curtail or redispatch pursuant to such scheduling protocols or orders within the time period specified by NERC, WECC, or NWPP criteria.

+3. Waiver or Reduction to a Failure to Comply Penalty Charge

+BPA may, in its sole discretion, waive or reduce a Failure to Comply Penalty Charge if requested by a customer for good cause shown.
+In order to qualify for a waiver or reduction in a Failure to Comply Penalty Charge, a customer must submit a request demonstrating that the events resulting in a Failure to Comply Penalty Charge were:

+a.
+Due to a technical error or malfunction that could not have been avoided through the exercise of reasonable care; and

+b.
+Were immediately corrected upon discovery of the technical error or malfunction.

+BPA will also consider the customer’s history of incurring Failure to Comply Penalty Charges in deciding whether to waive or reduce a Failure to Comply Penalty Charge.

 C. Rate Adjustment Due To FERC Order Under FPA § 212